RobertHajbok/FullCalendarMVC/README.md

 | dropAccept                     |                                                                                | ![#008000](https://placehold.it/13/008000/000000?text=+) supported           |
 | drop (callback)                |                                                                                | ![#008000](https://placehold.it/13/008000/000000?text=+) supported           |
 | eventReceive (callback)        |                                                                                | ![#008000](https://placehold.it/13/008000/000000?text=+) supported           |

+### Do you have an issue?
+Have a bug or a feature request?
+Please search for existing and closed issues before submitting a new one.
+If your problem or idea is not addressed yet, please open a new issue.

+### License, etc.
+FullCalendarMVC is Copyright © 2017 Hajbok Robert under the [MIT](http://opensource.org/licenses/MIT) license.